hendrikboom3/rackettown/README.md

 * Deal with floor plans instead of facades
 * Do any kind of space subdivision that isn't hierarchical rectangles.

-# About matcher and ren
+# About matcher and gen

 These are seemingly independent of door, certainly at present.

-matcher.rkt is the beginning of a rule formalism for a plot calculus (still nly a vague concept)
+matcher.rkt is the beginning of a rule formalism for a plot calculus (still only a vague concept)

 * Ideas toward plot generator
   * actors